wmww/gtk-layer-shell/README.md

 ```

 ## To use
-* `gtk-layer-demo` is installed with this library.
+* `gtk-layer-demo` is installed if examples are enabled.
 Its UI exposes all features of the library, and it's useful for testing layer shell support in compositors
-* [gtk-layer-shell.h](include/gtk-layer-shell.h) has everything you need to use Layer Shell in a GTK app
+* [gtk-layer-shell.h](include/gtk-layer-shell.h) contains the full API
 * [example/example.c](example/example.c) is a minimal working app
-* [demo/](demo/) contains a more complex app
+* [demo/](demo/) contains the code for `gtk-layer-demo` (a more complex app)
 * The easiest way to build is to use the `gtk-layer-shell-0` pkg-config package.
 Refer to your build system or the pkg-config docs for further instructions